toby-ctrlaltdelete/toby-ctrlaltdelete.github.io/index.md

 # An Introduction & About Me

 Hello!
-My name is <i>Toby Cayce</i>, and I'm a game developer.
+My name is <i><b>Toby Cayce</i></b>, and I'm a game developer.
 While playing with old level design software was always fun, creating my own games and projects from scratch is much more enjoyable.

 Below are a few projects that I've developed.